GitHubSergio/photodiary/README.md

 };
 ```

-Thoughts: Nothing really unusual on this it was like creating a base InputField from the <input /> tag in React Web.
-Nice to implement a custom hooks for value and onChangeText.
+**Thoughts**: Nothing really unusual on this it was like creating a base InputField from the <input /> tag in React Web.
+Nice to implement a custom hooks for value and
+onChangeText.

 This login form is also reused for the signup screen.
 It renders two additional fields based on the route name extracted with the hook useRoute.

-Thoughts: In an official project I would definitely create separate forms.
-After all the logic for the two forms may change and it would make it harder to manage and test but it was useful to test the **useRoute** hook from the react navigation.
+**Thoughts**: In an official project I would definitely create separate forms.
+After all the logic for the two forms may change and it would make it harder to manage and
+test but it was useful to test the **useRoute** hook from the react navigation.

 ```
 ...